dev-goraebap/nestjs-mvc-tools/README.md

 ## Project Defaults and Key Considerations

 This project's front-end environment installs the @hotwired series and @tailwindcss libraries by default.
 These two libraries are not mandatory, so you can remove them if you wish.
-However, using Hotwired is highly recommended as it is very useful in this project.
+However, using Hotwired is highly recommended as it has high utility in this project.

 ### Vite HMR Support Issues